 Plus, there are fewer administrative responsibilities since these matters are handled between you and the prime contractor, instead of a federal agency.

-Being timely, knowledgable, and building your network are just as important in the federal space as they are in working with the public sector.
+Being timely, knowledgeable, and building your network is just as important in the federal space as they are in working with the public sector.

 What's also worth noting is that much like the private sector, the federal government will host events to engage with potential business partners.
 USFCR client Pacific Continental Textiles Inc. for example, attended a Defense Logistics Agency (DLA) Joint Advanced Planning Brief for Industry meeting to meet potential buyers.